Jean Baptiste Siméon Chardin Biography | Oil Painting Reproductions

-In 1737 Chardin realized the importance of the Salons, and at the first Salon, he showed a total of seven paintings, including the Girl with Racket and Shuttlecock.
-This exhibit brought him instant success, and he quickly became one of the leading figures at the Salons and the Academy, taking on heavy social responsibilities.
-Beginning in 1761, his responsibilities on behalf of the Salon, simultaneously arranging the exhibitions and acting as treasurer, resulted in a diminution of productivity in painting, and the showing of replicas of previous works.
-Chardin frequently painted replicas of his compositions, especially his genre paintings, nearly all of which exist in multiple versions which in many cases are virtually indistinguishable.
+In 1737 Chardin realized the importance of the Salons, and at the first Salon, he showed a total of seven paintings, including Girl with Racket and Shuttlecock.
+This exhibit brought him instant success, and he became one of the leading figures at the Salons and the Academy, taking on heavy social responsibilities.
+Starting in 1761, his duties for the Salon, arranging the exhibitions and acting as treasurer, reduced his painting time and his productivity was curtailed, so he started showing replicas of past works.
+Chardin much of the time painted copies painted replicas of his artwork, particularly his genre paintings, all of which exist in numerous adaptations that by and large are indistinct.

 This painting The Return from Market, exhibited in the 1739 Salon, is particularly striking due to its brilliant composition.
 The doorway opening onto the copper water tank creates a perspective that projects the girl into the foreground.
 She has an absent-minded expression as if her thoughts have wandered far away from the simple, realistic everyday setting.

-Chardin drew up a meticulous inventory of the possessions of his first wife who died in 1737. among the list of paintings, a detailed description of Pipes And Drinking Pitcher appears, which he had given her personally.
-This is a sign that Chardin was aware of the intimate, touching poetry of his still lifes, especially those that were less commercially accessible.
-Here Chardin creates a subtle, delicate harmony of blues and whites, and a slight blurring of the objects' outlines, like the dust of memory settling softly upon them.
+Chardin drew up a meticulous inventory of the possessions of his first wife who died in 1737. among the list of paintings, a detailed description of Pipes And Drinking Pitcher which he had given her.
+This is a sign that Chardin was aware of the intimate, touching poetry of his still lifes, especially those that were less accessible.
+Here Chardin creates a subtle, delicate harmony of blues and whites, and a slight blurring of the objects' outlines, like the dust of memory settling upon them.

 His art is far from being restrained.
-Quite the contrary, it is rich in human values and figurative choices that anticipate similar compositions in nineteenth and part of the twentieth century.
-Chardin's influence on the art of the modern era was wide-ranging and has been well-documented. Édouard Manet's half-length Boy Blowing Bubbles and the still lifes of Paul Cézanne are indebted to their predecessor.
-He was one of Henri Matisse's most admired painters; as an art student, Matisse made replicas of four Jean Baptiste Siméon Chardin paintings in the Louvre.
+Quite the contrary, it is rich in human values and figurative choices that anticipate similar compositions in the nineteenth and part of the twentieth century.
+Chardin's impact on the art of the modern era was far-reaching and has been well-recorded. Édouard Manet's half-length Boy Blowing Bubbles and the still lifes of Paul Cézanne are indebted to their Chardin.
+He was one of Henri Matisse's most admired and respected painters, as an art student, Matisse made replicas of four Jean Baptiste Siméon Chardin paintings in the Louvre.
 In 1999 Lucian Freud painted and etched several copies after The Young Schoolmistress.

-When Chardin painted this self-portrait (at the top left of this page) he was already 76 years old.
-Immediately after finishing it he decided to exhibit it at the 1775 Salon.
-It could sum up his existence, been one of the last pages in the story of his life.
+When Jean Baptiste Siméon Chardin painted his self-portrait (at the top left of this page) he was already 76 years old.
+Immediately after finishing it, he decided to exhibit it at the 1775 Salon.
+It could sum up his existence, and be one of the last pages in the story of his life.
 Instead, the painter who showed such delicate appreciation of reality gives us an unusual and unexpected interpretation of himself.
-It remains undoubtedly a fascinating work and proves that great artists are never predictable.
+It remains a fascinating work and proves that great artists are never predictable.

-Artists Influencing Jean-Baptiste Chardin: Pierre Cazes, Noel Nicolas Caypel, Nicolaes Maes, Jean Baptiste Oudry
+Artists Influencing Chardin: Pierre Cazes, Noel Nicolas Caypel, Nicolaes Maes, Jean Baptiste Oudry.